code4lib/code-of-conduct/code_of_conduct.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/80x15.png) Licensed under CC0](http://creativecommons.org/publicdomain/zero/1.0/)

 Code4Lib is dedicated to providing a harassment-free community experience for everyone.
 We do not tolerate harassment in any form.
-Sexual or discriminatory language and imagery is not appropriate for any event venue, including talks, or any community channel such as the chatroom or mailing list.
+Discriminatory language and imagery (including sexual) is not appropriate for any event venue, including talks, or any community channel such as the chatroom or mailing list.
 Participants at any Code4Lib event or in any community channel violating these rules should expect to be sanctioned, expelled, or banned at the discretion of the